 The southernmost district in Lesotho is Quthing.
-Its main town Quthing was established in 1877, abandoned in the Gun War of 1880, and then rebuilt at its present site.
-It has a population of approximately 15,000.
-The town is also called Moyeni.
+Its main town, Quthing, was established in 1877, abandoned in the Basuto Gun War of 1880, and then rebuilt at its present site.
+It has a population of approximately 15,000 and is also called Moyeni.

-To the south east of the town of Quthing is the friendly mountain village of Qomoqomong.
+To the southeast of the town of Quthing is the friendly mountain village of Qomoqomong.
 There are rock paintings here, made by the San people (Bushmen) who still lived here in the 18th Century before being replaced by the Sotho speaking clans.
-During King Moshoeshoe’s reign he allocated this part of the country mostly to the Bathepu people (a Xhosa clan in South Africa) who were then fleeing the Zulu King Shaka.
+During King Moshoeshoe’s reign, he allocated this part of the country mainly to the Bathepu people (a Xhosa clan in South Africa), fleeing the Zulu King Shaka.
 A minority of Xhosa speakers (18,000) still exists in the Quthing District.
 As in other Bantu groups, there are Sangoma, traditional healers, diviners or “witch doctors” who still may be encountered, wearing their distinctive regalia.